Featured Coins

 160250845

-Choice $6500 New February 19!
-One of the Top 5 CAC coins.
+Choice $6500 One of the Top 5 CAC coins.
 A highly lustrous example with a giant S mintmark on the reverse.
 Light obverse handling lines can be seen.
 A low popultion CAC coin in choice AU grades.
 There is one stickered as a 55, this one as a CACG AU55 and only two sticked in 58.
 GFRC sold one of the AU58s in March 2021 for $14,999 and Heritage sold the other AU55 CAC coin for $7,800 in October 2023 making this coin an execellent value.

 Walking Liberty 50C 1916D Walking Liberty 50C 1916-D